flarocca/react-native-music-player-service/README.md

 When the random mode is toggled on, ``RepeatModes.All`` and ``RepeatModes.None`` behave the same, jumping according to the random generator.

 If Events.Next was set, then that callback will be fired receiving the current Track as a parameter.
+If an error occurs and Events.OnError was set, then that callback will be fired receiving the error as a parameter.

 - Return type: ``void``